dickysetiawandq13/user_acquisition_analysis/README.md

 - **Maximize Influencer’s Impact for Premium Campaigns and Platform Scale-Up**

     Despite acquiring fewer new users, the influencer consistently delivered **outstanding performance —achieving 48% conversion, 65% retention, and ₹2,177 average revenue per paying user**.
-Her exceptional ability to **attract and engage high-value users** presents a unique opportunity to not only **boost profitability** but also **elevate user experience and scale up the platform through a more loyal and premium player base**.
+Her exceptional ability to **attract and engage high-value users** presents a unique opportunity to not only **boost profitability** but also **elevate user experience and scale up the platform through a more loyal and premium user base**.

 - **Establish a Data-Driven Cost Benchmark for Influencer Negotiations**